alansobchacki/singularity/README.md

 ## Additional Notes

-This is a hobby project I built in my spare time to explore different technologies and experiment with full-stack development.
+This is a hobby project I built and maintain in my spare time to explore different technologies and experiment with full-stack development.

 The frontend is deployed on **Vercel**, the backend on **Railway**, and the database on **AWS RDS**, all running on free-tier plans.
 As a result, you may experience cold starts or occasional downtime when using the live demo.